jgm/djot/README.md

   ```

 - Since we are going to have generic attributes, we no longer
-  use support quoted titles in links.
+  support quoted titles in links.
 One can add a title
   attribute if needed, but this isn't very common, so we don't
   need a special syntax for it: